-If you are planning on applying to Mount Vernon Nazarene University, the fee for the application costs $25.
+If you are thinking about applying to Mount Vernon Nazarene University, the fee for the application costs $25.

-Students who submit their applications to Mount Vernon Nazarene University for fall should anticipate a decision by September 1.
+Students who apply to Mount Vernon Nazarene University for fall semester should receive an admissions decision no later than September 1.

 ---|---|